girishdhegde/fire-detection/README.md

 ### [Yolo-V4](https://arxiv.org/pdf/2004.10934.pdf)
 ***
 We trained **Yolo-V1** entirely from scratch but it was still **lagging** in results section as it is small network and 4-5 years old technology.
 So then shifted our focus towards **New State of the Art** object detector **Yolo-V4**.
 Due to **time** contraints we are unable to write whole yolov4 from scratch.
 So we have used some help from existing yolov4 implementations.
 We wrote only some dataloader, testing, demo/inference codes from scratch for yolov4.
 And we got very good results.

+Checkout **yoloV4** folder(our testing code) of this repository to test yolov4 on fire-smoke images.

+Here's Link To a GitRepo to train Yolo-V4 https://github.com/WongKinYiu/PyTorch_YOLOv4.

 ## Dataset Generation
 ***